Curry to captain England in Six Nations opener against Scotland

 Curry, 23, becomes England's youngest skipper since Will Carling in 1988, with first-choice captain Owen Farrell and back-up Courtney Lawes both ruled out of the Calcutta Cup clash.

-England had hoped Farrell, who plays at fly-half or centre, would recover in time for the Murrayfield match but he been sidelined from the entire Six Nations with an ankle injury.
+England had hoped Farrell, who plays at fly-half or centre, would recover in time for the latest edition of Test rugby's oldest fixture in Edinburgh but he been sidelined from the entire Six Nations with an ankle injury.

 Lawes, the stand-in skipper for wins over Tonga and world champions South Africa in November, is also unavailable as the forward is still recovering from a head knock suffered while playing for club side Northampton.

-"Tom Curry will captain the side for this game and has the respect of the team around him in Owen and Courtney's absence," said England coach Jones on Thursday.

-"He also has the support of the vice captains and other leaders in the team such as Maro Itoje and Ben Youngs."

-Both Itoje and Youngs have played more Tests for England than the 36-times capped Curry but Jones told reporters: "Captaincy is not about the number of caps.
+Both Ben Youngs and Maro Itoje are more experienced than the 36-times capped Curry but Jones told reporters: "Captaincy is not about the number of caps.

 "Captaincy is about the person who can lead a group of players on the field, lead by example.
 And there is no better player in our squad than Tom Curry to do that."